 Corinne has expertise in complex financial crime and serious sexual offences.
 She prosecutes and defends and is an appointed CPS grade 4 prosecutor.
 Corinne has also been appointed to the CPS specialist panels for fraud; serious crime; rape and serious sexual offences, and extradition.

-Corinne has appeared at courts martial in the UK and Germany and is an experienced extradition practitioner.
+Corinne has appeared at courts martial in the UK and Germany and is an experienced extradition practitioner having previously been seconded Counsel at the Crown Prosecution Service Special Crime and Counter Terrorism Division's Extradition Unit.
 She has acted for both requested people and foreign governments and judicial authorities.

 Corinne has been instructed in numerous regulatory law and professional disciplinary matters both for professional people and regulators.
-Corinne has experience conducting cases brought by the General Medical Council (GMC) and the Nursing and Midwifery Council (NMC).
-She has also appeared in several judicial reviews.
+Corinne has experience conducting cases brought by the General Medical Council (GMC) and the Nursing and Midwifery Council (NMC) having previously been seconded Counsel at the Nursing and Midwifery Council.

 COMPLEX FINANCIAL CRIME

 £50-million, three-defendant fraud prosecuted by HMRC and the CPS.
-The case involved complex legal argument on the issue of ‘double jeopardy’ pursuant to Article 54 of the Convention Implementing the Schengen Agreement including expert evidence from a Professor of Italian law – led by David Hughes.
+The case involved complex legal argument on the issue of ‘double jeopardy’ pursuant to Article 54 of the Convention Implementing the Schengen Agreement including expert evidence from a Professor of Italian law.